Academic year 2022/23

 We use scaled scores to report the results of tests so we can make accurate comparisons of performance over time.
 Scaled scores range from 80 to 120.
 The total number of marks a pupil achieves in each test subject (raw score) is converted into a scaled score to ensure accurate comparisons can be made over time, even if the difficulty of the test itself varies.

-In grammar, punctuation and spelling, the average scaled score is 105, unchanged from 2022.
+In grammar, punctuation and spelling, the average scaled score is 105, unchanged since 2022.

 The average scaled score is the mean scaled score of all pupils awarded a scaled score.
 It only includes pupils who took the test and achieved a scaled score.
 It gives us a measure of the typical performance of a pupil taking the tests.
 It is affected by the performance of pupils at all points in the range of scores.
 By contrast, the percentage of pupils achieving the expected standard focuses on the proportion of pupils above or below one particular score (100).
 As a consequence, changes in one measure may not be matched by changes in the other measure of the same size and direction.